VUT-HFUT/MiGA2023_Track1/README.md

 This code began with [PYSKL toolbox](https://github.com/kennymckormick/pyskl/tree/main).
 We thank the developers for doing most of the heavy-lifting.

 ## Contact
-For any questoions, feel free to contact: kunli.hfut@gmail.com
+For any questions, feel free to contact: kunli.hfut@gmail.com